SolderSplashLabs/WiFi-DipCortex/README.md

 WiFi-Dipcortex
 ===============================

-Codebase for the WiFi DipCortex and SolderBridge development boards
+Codebase for the WiFi DipCortex

 Not Ready just yet!